 An important thing to remember is that debt consolidation is just one way of helping you better manage your finances.
 It is not the answer to all your financial issues.
 Getting out of the debt cycle entails careful assessment of your spending habits, working out what you are doing right, and avoiding the things that can put you in a deeper hole.

-If you are considering refinancing your mortgage to consolidate debt, it best to consult a qualified mortgage broker, who can give you sound advice that suits your financial situation.
+If you are considering refinancing your mortgage to consolidate debt, it best to compare lenders for the best refinancing home loan rates and consult a qualified mortgage broker, who can give you sound advice that suits your financial situation.